 If you didn’t know that the Torus Filtered Cat Water Bowl is a water dish for cats, then you probably wouldn’t guess from its appearance.
 This bowl looks space-aged, like some technology you’ve never seen before because this is much more than a standard water bowl.
 Perfect for people who love to give their pets the absolute best, this water bowl has an active carbon filter that keeps the water clean and fresh.
 Whenever your cat drinks, more filtered water will dispense into the dish.

 You get four colors to choose from, depending on the décor in the room where you keep your cat dishes.
 The bottom of the dish features rubber feet that prevent it from slipping around and spilling.
 You’ll also find that this bowl is crafted entirely from food-grade, BPA-free materials for your cat’s safety.
 As you might expect from such a high-end product, this water bowl is prohibitively expensive.
-It’s far pricier than the other bowls we tested, but it also offers premium filtration for your feline, which is a tradeoff we’re willing to make.
+This best cat water bowl far pricier than the other bowls we tested, but it also offers premium filtration for your feline, which is a tradeoff we’re willing to make.

 4. UPSKY Cat Water Bowl

 If you’re looking for an inexpensive solution that can provide both water and food bowls for your cat, then check out the UPSKY Cat Water Bowl.
-It’s priced dirt-cheap, though the materials used to make it are similarly cheap and low quality.
+This best water bowl for cats is priced dirt-cheap, though the materials used to make it are similarly cheap and low quality.
 The bowls are supposedly stainless steel, though they began to corrode after just a short time.
 Still, there’s a lot here that might attract the bargain shopper.

 This is a 2-in-1 design with both water and food bowls that snap into a larger plastic tray.
 The tray catches food and water that your cat spills, preventing it from ending up on the floor.
 Both bowls are dishwasher safe, making it a breeze to clean them.
 There are six colors for you to choose from.
 Hopefully, one of them works with your décor!
 We felt that this dish is appropriately-priced for the quality it presents, though we’d personally prefer to spend a bit more on something made from better materials.